EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

 that the Let's Encrypt service (`LE`) assigns it.
 It could also say ```TRAEFIK DEFAULT CERT```.
 If it says this, then wait a few minutes, and it might still change, but if it persists, then something has gone wrong with the ACME process.
-Double check your `env.sh` and check the traefik logs (see next section).
+Double check your `traefik_env.sh` and check the traefik logs (see next section).
 As long as it says `Fake LE Intermediate X1` you can assume that everything would work correctly if you were to move to the production `ACME_SERVER`.